ion-training/terraform-variables/README.md

 Above sample code was placed in main.tf.

-# How to use the code sample code above
+# How to use the sample code above

 Clone the repository.
 ```